chasemccoy2/chasemccoy2/_posts/columns/2015-09-03-netnewswire.md

 ---
 title: The New NetNewsWire
+excerpt: I remember when RSS was a big deal.
 ---

 I remember when RSS was a big deal.
 When subscribing to your favorite sites was a joy, and everyone got their news from their favorite RSS reader.
 Then Google Reader shut down, and Twitter came along, and now RSS isn’t what it used to be.